What Is a TEFL Certification?

 Automated Online Courses

 Known as one-way learning courses because there is typically no interaction with teachers or peers, these courses range from 20 to 100 hours.
 You complete material at your own pace, and learning is reinforced with online quizzes.
-CIEE’s 60-hour Introduction to TEFL Certification Course is an automated online course – though unlike many automated courses, this one includes personalized feedback from an experienced TEFL tutor.
+CIEE’s 60-hour TEFL Certificate Course is an automated online course – though unlike many automated courses, this one includes personalized feedback from an experienced TEFL tutor.

 Some universities offer certification programs for Teaching English as a Second Language.
 This can be a great option if you live nearby and have a flexible schedule that allows you to attend classes on campus.
 These programs generally involve a four-week, full-time commitment.

 Known as distance-learning certification, these courses allow you to interact with classmates and teachers no matter where you are, using a computer, tablet, or smartphone.
 Students attend virtual classes, chats, and discussions and also complete work on their own time.
 CIEE’s 150-hour TEFL Certification Course is a distance-learning certification that’s great for busy schedules.
 Classes are limited to 16 students, which allows for individual attention and an opportunity to get to know your classmates.
 Our tutors are experienced English as a Foreign Language (EFL) teachers.

 Hybrid-Learning Online and In-Person

 Hybrid courses are courses that are completed both online, and in-person.
 Students attend virtual classes, chats, and discussions, and also complete work on their own time.
 After completing the online coursework, students practice what they’ve learned in-person.
 This is a great way to gain knowledge in a flexible online learning format, and then apply what you’ve learned, with your peers and a mentor teacher.
 Both the 180-hour TEFL Certification and the 150-hour TEFL Certification courses have a required 20 hour practicum component so you can practice on what you learn.